Hamid Drake: Winter solstice concerts by Drake & Zerang Duo

 "The solstice is an important time for all people of any religion or race, because it's about the cycling of the earth itself, and nobody can really claim that.
 It's a time of the year when a lot of people are home and visiting, and we wanted to create something that people would enjoy at that particular time, regardless of whatever they might be following.
 I think it just kind of naturally turned into this continuing event.
 I don't think that we planned it at the beginning."

 Occasionally, including in 2020, the Hamid Drake & Michael Zerang Duo have also performed a summer solstice concert in Chicago.
 The duo has released two albums – Ask the Sun (1996) and For Ed Blackwell (2015, recorded in 1995).

+In most years, about a week later Drake performs again in Chicago with the DKV Trio.